 There is really not enough space to squeeze in everything that can be done in the entirety of the Overberg region in one small post.
 I am forever finding new or untouched areas of exploration even after 15-odd years of strapping on my wetsuit and hitting the surf.
 It’s a home break with all the peace, love and sandy feet you can handle.

-The award-winning, family-run Samara Private Game Reserve is located on 70 000 acres of wilderness in the Great Karoo and offers Big five game viewing, along with the chance to track cheetah on foot.
+The award-winning, family-run Samara Karoo Reserve is located on 70 000 acres of wilderness in the Great Karoo and offers Big five game viewing, along with the chance to track cheetah on foot.
 It is a passionate conservation undertaking.
 What was once farm land has been allowed to rest over 20 years to help preserve the complex and diverse ecosystem of five vegetation biomes that provide habitat for over 60 mammal species.
 Samara forms part of a greater vision – to create South Africa’s third largest protected area within a global biodiversity hotspot.
 The driving force behind this vision is the desire to preserve this irreplaceable part of South Africa’s natural heritage.

 Besides the usual game drives, guided walks, birding, mountain hikes and off-road biking, guests can also experience the luxury star bed experience, indulge in wilderness picnics and conservation activities, such as planting hardy spekbooms to help regenerate indigenous vegetation and further rehabilitate the land.